 If gum probing numbers reveal gum disease, your dentist may prescribe treatment to reduce your gum pocket depth.
 Practicing better oral hygiene at home may also help reduce your gum check numbers and improve your gum health.

-Using a Waterpik® Water Flosser with the Pik Pocket™ tip is the easy and more effective way to do just that.
-Combining pulsations with gentle water pressure, Water Flossing cleans deep below the gumline where toothbrushes and string floss can’t reach.
-In fact, in clinical tests, Waterpik® Water Flossers improved overall gum health in patients with moderate to severe periodontal disease.
+Using a WATERPIK water flosser with the Pik PocketTM tip is an effective way to do just that.
+Combining pulsations with gentle water pressure, water flossing cleans deep below the gumline where toothbrushes and string floss can’t reach.
+In fact, in clinical tests, WATERPIK water flossers improved overall gum health in patients with moderate to severe periodontal disease.